grafana/tutorials/content/tutorials/grafana-fundamentals-cloud.md

 In this step, we'll set up a new Contact Point.
 This contact point will use the _email_ channel.
 Luckily, every Grafana Cloud instance comes with a default email contact point already added.
 Therefore, all we need to do is add a personal email to the configuration:

 1. In Grafana's side bar, hover your cursor over the **Alerting** (bell) icon and then click **Contact points**.
-1. You should see an entry below the `Contact points` heading called `grafana-default-email`.
+1. You should see an entry below the **Contact points** heading called `grafana-default-email`.
 Click the pencil icon on the right-hand side to edit this Contact point.
 1. Under addresses, add an email address that you can access.
 This is how we will test our alert.
-1. Click the `Test` button and then the `Send test notification` button.
+1. Click the **Test** button and then the **Send test notification** button in the popup.
 Now check your email.
 You should see an email from Grafana with a subject like `[FIRING:1] (TestAlert Grafana)`
 1. Return to Grafana and click **Save contact point**.

 We have configured an email-based contact point to use a personal email.
 Now we can create an alert rule and link it to this new channel.